One-Step Residual Shifting Diffusion for Image Super-Resolution via Distillation: Related Work

 \textbf{T2I-based SR models}.
-However, as pointed out in several recent works \cite{wu2024onestep,wu2024seesr,dong2024tsd}, ResShift and SinSR show lower perceptual quality metrics and may fail to synthesize realistic structures when compared with other diffusion-based methods, which exploit pre-trained T2I diffusion models for blind real-world SR problem.
-The possible reason for this is the limited generalization of ResShift and SinSR, which is constrained due to the absence of large-scale data for the training.
-On the contrary, T2I models \cite{rombach2022highresolution,saharia2022photorealistic,podell2024sdxl} were trained on billions of image-text pairs and became the natural choice for applying to real-world SR. To adapt T2I models for SR problem, such methods usually have two components: \textbf{(1)} conditioning on the LR image is realized with T2I controllers such as LoRA layers \cite{hu2022lora} (OSEDiff \cite{wu2024onestep}), ControlNet approach \cite{zhang2023adding} (SeeSR \cite{wu2024seesr}, DiffBIR \cite{lin2024diffbir}, SUPIR \cite{yu2024scaling}) or other modules (StableSR \cite{wang2024exploiting}, PASD \cite{yang2024pixelaware}); \textbf{(2)} prompts for LR images is used as predefined (StableSR \cite{wang2024exploiting}, DiffBIR \cite{lin2024diffbir}) or extracted with additional models such as DAPE \cite{wu2024seesr} (SeeSR \cite{wu2024seesr}, OSEDiff \cite{wu2024onestep}), LLaVA \cite{liu2023visual} (SUPIR \cite{yu2024scaling}), or BLIP \cite{pmlr-v202-li23q} (PASD \cite{yang2024pixelaware}).
-However, such adaptations to image restoration also leads to different challenges.
-The first challenge is their computationally demanding requirements, as many methods utilizing pre-trained T2I models for real-world SR require tens or even hundreds of NFE \cite{wang2024exploiting,lin2024diffbir,yang2024pixelaware,wu2024seesr,yu2024scaling}.
-The recently developed one-step diffusion distillation methods utilize different ideas, including variational score distillation (VSD) \cite{wang2023prolificdreamer,yin2024onestep,dao2024swiftbrush} (OSEDiff \cite{wu2024onestep}), adversarial diffusion distillation \cite{sauer2024adversarial} (AddSR \cite{xie2024addsr}), or target score distillation (TSD-SR \cite{dong2024tsd}).
-These methods significantly reduce the inference time of T2I-based SR models but do not solve the problem of inheritance of costly demanded T2I architectures with billion parameters.
-The second challenge of those models is their unstable predictions for the fixed input due to high dependence on noise initialization for the start of the denoising process, as pointed out in CCSR \cite{sun2023ccsr}.
-Such instability may lead to poor fidelity and random unfaithful details.
+Recent studies \cite{wu2024onestep,wu2024seesr,dong2025tsdsr} show that ResShift and SinSR underperform in perceptual metrics and may synthesize non-realistic structures compared to SR models, which apply pre-trained T2I models.
+This limitation can be explained by the restricted generalization due to the lack of large-scale SR training data.
+In contrast, T2I models were trained on billions of natural image-text pairs and became the natural choice for Real-ISR applications.
+To adapt T2I models for the SR problem, such methods have two components: \textbf{(1)} LR conditioning with controllers such as LoRA layers (OSEDiff \citep{wu2024onestep}, PiSA-SR \citep{sun2025pisasr}), ControlNet \citep{zhang2023adding} (SeeSR \citep{wu2024seesr}, DiffBIR \citep{lin2024diffbir}, SUPIR \citep{yu2024scaling}) or other modules (StableSR \citep{wang2024exploiting}, PASD \citep{yang2024pixelaware}); \textbf{(2)} prompts for LR images are used as predefined (StableSR, DiffBIR, TSD-SR \citep{dong2025tsdsr}) or extracted with additional models (SeeSR, SUPIR, PASD).